oleg-shilo/cs-script.vscode/README.md

 ## VB.NET support

+VB.NET support is currently enabled for Windows+Mono hosting only.
+See the start section of this document about how to enable Mono hosting.

 CS-Script supports VB.NET scripts as long as the underlying compiling services  (Roslyn) support the syntax.
 Thus you can execute any VB.NET script by simply loading it into the editor and then executing it the same way as C# scripts.

 ![image](https://github.com/oleg-shilo/cs-script.vscode/raw/master/images/vscode_vb.gif)